Entanglement-enhanced correlation propagation in the one-dimensional SU($N$) Fermi-Hubbard model

 For $N>2$ and $N_{\rm P}>N$, the equal doublon superposition states will not separate into their own sector and obtaining analytical results for the band structure, which is closely related to the propagation velocity, is difficult.
 However, the value $K$ obtained as the matrix element between the naive equal superposition states gives some indication of the propagation speed.
 In the supplemental material, we show results of exact diagonalization calculations of the actual spectrum~\cite{supplement}.
 These show that a naive calculation based on $K$ slightly underestimates the bandwidth, because not all the states in $Q_1$ and $Q_2$ will be in an equal superposition in the relevant linear combinations that determine the minimum and maximum energy.
 Nonetheless, the results suggest that the behavior of the bandwidth is qualitatively similar. $K$ asymptotically decreases to a value $\lim_{N_{\rm P}\rightarrow \infty} K = 2(1-1/N)J$ as the system size increases.
 This asymptotic value itself grows asymptotically with $N$ towards the SCBHM equivalent value of $K=2J$ in the limit of $N \rightarrow \infty$.
 These results strongly suggest that velocity enhancement will be observed for $N>2$ even when $N_{\rm P} \gg N$ and that the enhancement qualitatively behaves like $2(1-1/N)$.

 {\it Numerical calculations.} Having explained the underlying physical mechanism of the enhancement of the propagation velocity, we investigate the dynamics of the full SU($N$) FHM numerically with use of the time evolving block decimation method~\cite{Vidal} based on the MPS representation of quantum many-body states~\cite{Schollwock} (See also Supplementary material~\cite{supplement} and Ref.~\cite{Mikkelsen} for specific MPS representations in the present case).
 The expected enhancement is only possible for superpositions of doublon states.
 This means that in terms of the original model, the initial state must have a large degree of entanglement in the flavor sector corresponding to superpositions of different flavors on each site.
 The existence of enhancement is therefore strongly dependent on the initial state and can only be observed for quantum superposition states, which means that high temperature will destroy the effect.
 Similarly a classical product state with no entanglement in the flavor sector should lead to no enhancement.
-We investigate the SCBHM and SU($N$) FHM with $N=2, 3, 4,$ and $6$ using the ground state at $U_{\rm ini}=40J$, which we obtain by means of the density matrix renormalization group (DMRG) method~\cite{Schollwock}, as our initial state.
-Additionally we investigate a product state $|{\rm ABCD}....{\rm ABCD}\rangle$ time-evolved by the SU(4) FHM.
-In order to more easily observe the propagation of correlations, it is useful to normalize $D(r)$ for each value $r$ with the maximum absolute value it takes during time-evolution, i.e.,
+We investigate the SCBHM and SU($N$) FHM with $N=2, 3, 4,$ and $6$ using the ground state at $U_{\rm ini}=40J$, which we obtain by means of the density matrix renormalization group (DMRG) method~\cite{Schollwock,White}, as our initial state.
+Additionally we investigate a product state $|{\rm ABCD}....{\rm ABCD}\rangle$ time-evolved by the SU(4) FHM to confirm that enhancement is not present in the absence of entanglement.
+In order to more easily observe the propagation of correlations, it is useful to normalize $D(r)$ for each value $r$ with the maximum absolute value it takes during time evolution, i.e.,